Robustly optimal dynamics for active matter reservoir computing: Introduction

-\rc renders state-of-the-art performance for time-series forecasting \cite{Pathak2018_model_free,Liu2010,Gilpin2023,Shahi2022}, in particular, chaotic time series prediction \cite{Liu2010}.
+Currently, \rc{} enables state-of-the-art performance for time-series forecasting \cite{Pathak2018_model_free,Liu2010,Gilpin2023,Shahi2022}, in particular, chaotic time series prediction \cite{Liu2010}.
 Despite the plethora of other machine learning techniques available for time-series forecasting (nonlinear vector autoregression (``next-generation \rc'') \cite{Gauthier2021}, NBEATS \cite{Oreshkin2019}, NHiTS \cite{Challu2023}, transformer models \cite{Vaswani2017} or LSTMs \cite{Hochreiter1997}), the highly generic method of \rc using \eg Echo State Networks has often remained an architecture of choice.
-It requires far less training data \cite{Gilpin2023, Shahi2022} and allows for predictions several characteristic times of the chaotic system (Lyapunov times) ahead, in a closed-loop autoregressive fashion \cite{Gilpin2023}.
+It requires far less training data \cite{Gilpin2023, Shahi2022} and allows for predictions ahead of several characteristic times (Lyapunov times) for some chaotic systems -- when in a closed-loop autoregressive setup \cite{Gilpin2023}.
 It is considered ``model-free'' in the sense that it can estimate properties of the input without the need for an explicit model thereof \cite{Roehm2021-rc_attractors}.
-It can be implemented using generic substrates, \eg, enabling highly promising photonics-based machine learning \cite{Vandoorne2014,Tanaka2019,Hlser2022,Nakajima2021b,Duport2016}.
+It can be implemented using generic substrates; photonics-based machine learning is one promising generic direction that can harness RC design paradigms \cite{Vandoorne2014,Tanaka2019,Hlser2022,Nakajima2021b,Duport2016}.

-In \rc, only a few general properties of the substrate are believed to play a role for maximum performance: the degree of nonlinearity, reproducibility (where similar inputs yield similar outputs), separability (where the reservoir differentiates distinct inputs into different outputs), and the echo state property (which refers to fading memory, meaning the current reservoir states depend only on recent history and not on initial conditions) \cite{Dale2019-theory_general_rc,Maass2002-real-time_computing, Schrauwen2007, Verstraeten2009, Lukosevicius2009,Yildiz2012,Jaeger2001-short_term_memory}.
+In \rc, only a few general properties of the substrate are believed to play a role for maximum performance: the degree of nonlinearity, reproducibility (where similar inputs yield similar outputs), separability (where the reservoir differentiates distinct inputs into different outputs), and the echo state property (which refers to fading memory, meaning the current reservoir states depend only on recent history and not on initial conditions) \cite{Dale2019-theory_general_rc,Maass2002-real-time_computing, Schrauwen2007a, Verstraeten2009, Lukosevicius2009,Yildiz2012,Jaeger2001-short_term_memory}.
+However, many issues remain open: For example, the optimal mix of nonlinearity and linearity in responses \cite{Inubushi2017}; how exactly memory capacity and nonlinearity present trade-offs \cite{Dambre2012,Inubushi2017}; the basic role of time delay in response \cite{Appeltant2011,Appeltant2012,Hlser2022,Tanaka2019}; and how information should be injected into and read out from \cite{Ohkubo2024} the reservoir.